-Maximum Residual Disinfectant Level (MRDL)-The highest level of disinfectant allowed in drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGS do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG)-The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 Treatment Technique (TT)-A required process intended to reduce the level of a contaminant in drinking water.